 California Health and Safety Code, Section 7100 identifies who has the right to make decisions about funeral arrangements after the death of a family member if no pre-arrangement decisions are available.
 The responsibility for making decisions after death has occurred is in the following order: agent under a power of attorney for health care, spouse or registered domestic partner, adult children, parents, adult siblings, and other competent adult kin.
 Please consult your family attorney if you have any questions.
 Also refer to the Advanced Health Care Directive, California Probate Code section 4700-4701 for those who wish to pre-plan their funeral arrangements.

 Except in certain cases, embalming is not required by law.
 Embalming may be necessary, however, if you select certain funeral arrangements, such as a funeral with viewing.
 If you do not want to embalm, you usually have the right to choose an arrangement that does not require you to pay for it, such as direct cremation or immediate burial.

-No, the remains are placed in an alternative container which is provided by the funeralestablishment or crematory.
-If you prefer to purchase a casket you can, however the crematory may have additional charges.
+No, the remains are placed in an alternative container that is provided by the funeral establishment or crematory.
+If you prefer to purchase a casket you can, however, the crematory may have additional charges.
 Check with your funeral director for more information.

 We are Always Available, Please Feel Free to Contact Us Anytime (510) 581-2237